 Also, incase if you’re up for planning your India trip but not sure when and where to go, then we’ve got you covered with our super-detailed India travel planning guide!
 Check it out.

-Here is my list of the top places to visit in Himachal Pradesh
+Here is our list of the top places to visit in Himachal Pradesh

 King’s Landing – Shimla